 Guess (GES) reported Q2 earnings last night after the close with results at the higher-end of the company plan coming into the quarter.
 The knee jerk reaction in the after-hours was a selloff in the shares.
-Guess is one of the consumer sector’s best positioned companies and any weakness in the shares can in my opinion be bought aggressively.
+Guess is one of the consumer sector’s best positioned companies and any weakness in the shares can be bought.
 In other words, my “Focus List” buy recommendation at $37, is well, even a better buy here and now.
-Analysts often get things wrong and simply claim that timing was off etc…..I’ll go out on a limb and state that the analysis per Guess posted on 8/1/11 remains valid and investors with time horizon and perspective have the opportunity to more than double their investment.
+Analysts often get things wrong and simply claim that timing was off etc…..I’ll go out on a limb and state that the analysis per Guess posted on 8/1/11 remains valid and investors with time horizon and perspective are presented with an opportunity.

 Here is s link to the Q2 conference call which I encourage investors to listen to in order to get some perspective about the company:

 The current quarter was much better than feared when you step back and reflect that the stock has sold off from $45 to $32 (down 29%).
-For perspective the mid-point of guidance was reduced (for self imposed reasons) from $3.40 to $3.30 (down 2.9%).
+The mid-point of guidance was reduced from $3.40 to $3.30 (down 2.9%).
 As you compare the stock price decline to the cut in earnings guidance please be sure to note the decimal point for the size of the guidance cut.
-I see a situation with the stock price sell-off being 10x the change in earnings expectations as being way over done.
+Often, a situation with the stock price sell-off being 10x the change in earnings expectations is over done.

-Savvy readers might be thinking, but was the stock price way over-valued at $45 this spring?
-The answer there is no. At $45, the shares were only trading at 13.2x forward earnings estimates, which was actually below the median historical stock price valuation of the past decade of 14x.
+But was the stock price way over-valued at $45 this spring?
+The answer there is no. At $45, the shares were only trading at 13.2x forward earnings estimates, which was below the median historical stock price valuation of the past decade of 14x.

 The Guess North American business is healthy with improved profitability as Guess has been able to increase the percentage of full-price selling (fewer markdowns).
 Sales have been flattish but at higher margin and North American retail profitability increased 25%.
 The North American wholesale business is sound with stable and high margins and Guess mentioned they are growing in line with sales trends from Macy’s and Bloomingdales.
 Lastly, Asia is one of the additional drivers of growth and the expansion is right on plan with both strong same store sales and high store growth potential.
 The largest markets in Asia are South Korea and China.